satoon101/PluginHelpers/readme.md

 These tools allow you to do the following:
 * Create a new Source.Python plugin.
 * Check your plugins for any standards issues.
-* Link Source.Python to your test servers and link your plugins to Source.Python.
+* Link Source.Python to your test servers and games.
+* Link your plugins to Source.Python (which also links them to your servers and games).
 * Create a release .zip file for your plugins.

 <br>